Medical studies

 CCC.corpo

-THE LATEST NEWS FROM YOUR CORPOS
+THE LATEST NEWS ABOUT YOUR CORPOS

-Studying health sciences also means having the opportunity to become part of a very active student life!
+Studying health sciences also gives you the chance to be part of a very active student life!

-Discover all the other associations at the Faculty now by clicking on the button below!
+Discover all the other student organizations in the Faculty now by clicking the button below!

-FIRST CYCLE - EDUCATION
+UNDERGRADUATE PROGRAM - EDUCATION

-Head of Teaching at DFGSM Nîmes
+Academic Director of DFGSM Nîmes

 Dr. Vincent BOUDOUSQ

-Chair of the DFGSM jury
+Chair of the DFGSM Jury

 Prof. Thierry LAVABRE-BERTRAND

-Professor Delphine CAPDEVIELLE
+Prof. Delphine CAPDEVIELLE

-Head of Teaching at DFASM Nîmes
+Academic Director of DFASM Nîmes

 Prof. Pierre-Géraud CLARET

-3RD CYCLE - PEDAGOGY
+3RD CYCLE - EDUCATION

 Prof. Gilles CAMBONIE

-Ms. Stephanie Crespin
+Ms. Stéphanie Crespin

-Head of Undergraduate Office, Montpellier
+Head of the Undergraduate Office in Montpellier

 Ms. Marianne Plan-Nicolo